schwark/smartthings-alarmcom/README.md

 Click on Alarm.com
-Type in your alarm.com username and password and Save Wait 10 minutes for the switches to show up in your Things
+Type in your alarm.com username and password and Save Wait 10 minutes for the switches to show up in your Things If you would like to, customize the silent arming (default on) or no delay (default off) options on either of these switches
 ```

 * Two switches will show up under Things: one switch is called **Arm Away** and one called **Arm Stay**.